 Telesat previously received assessments from Brazilian tax authorities alleging that additional taxes are owed on revenue earned for the period 2003 to 2018.
-The total disputed amount for the period 2003 to 2018, including interest and penalties, is now \$89.6 million.
+The total disputed amount for the period 2003 to 2018, including interest and penalties, is now \$111.7 million.
 The disputes relate to the Brazilian tax authorities' characterization of revenue.
 The Company has challenged the assessments.
 The Company believes the likelihood of a favorable outcome in these disputes is more likely than not and, as such, no reserve has been established.

-The Canadian tax authorities previously reassessed the Company for \$13.1 million relating to transfer pricing issues for the years 2009 to 2014.
-All disputes relate to the Canadian tax authorities' repricing of certain transactions between the Company and its subsidiaries.
-The Company has challenged the reassessments and paid 50% of the outstanding amounts in order to formally object.
-The Company believes the likelihood of a favorable outcome in these disputes is more likely than not and, as such, no reserve has been established.
+In Canada, the tax authorities previously reassessed \$13.1 million relating to transfer pricing issues for the years 2009 to 2014.
+All disputes relate to Canadian tax authorities' repricing of certain transactions between Telesat and its subsidiaries.
+The Company had challenged the reassessments and paid 50% of the outstanding amounts in order to formally object.
+In late 2023, the Minister of National Revenue rendered a decision in Telesat's favor and reversed the taxes previously assessed.
+In March 2024, we received a refund of the taxes paid with interest.

-The Canadian tax authorities have also reassessed the Company for \$11.6 million relating to its Scientific Research and Experimental Development claims for the years 2016 and 2017.
+The Canadian tax authorities have reassessed the Company for \$11.6 million relating to its Scientific Research and Experimental Development claims for the years 2016 and 2017.
 The Company has challenged the reassessments and paid 50% of the outstanding amounts in order to formally object.
 The Company believes the likelihood of a favorable outcome in these disputes is more likely than not and, as such, no reserve has been established.